SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 If you hadn't already guessed it from the output, `locust-compose` is just a thin wrapper around `docker-compose`.
 When you are finished testing, just press CTRL-C or run `locust-compose down`

 Both timescale data and any grafana dashboard edits are persisted as docker volumes even if you shut it down.
-To remove the data volumes run `locust-compose down -v`.
+If you do want to remove the data volumes, run `locust-compose down -v`.

 For security reasons, the ports for logging to Timescale and accessing Grafana only accessible on localhost.
-If you want them to be reachable from the outside (e.g. to run a distributed test with workers running on a different machine), copy the docker-compose.yml file and change it as needed.
+If you want them to be reachable from the outside (e.g. to run a distributed test with workers running on a different machine), download (docker-compose.yml)[https://github.com/SvenskaSpel/locust-plugins/blob/master/locust_plugins/timescale/docker-compose.yml] file, edit it as needed.

 ## Manual setup